arkworks-rs/algebra/.github/PULL_REQUEST_TEMPLATE.md

 checked off.
 If any of the checklist items are not applicable, please leave them but write a little note why.

-- [ ] Targeted PR against correct branch (main)
+- [ ] Targeted PR against correct branch (master)
-- [ ] Linked to Github issue with discussion and accepted design OR have an explanation in the PR that describes this work.
+- [ ] Linked to GitHub issue with discussion and accepted design OR have an explanation in the PR that describes this work.
 - [ ] Wrote unit tests
 - [ ] Updated relevant documentation in the code
 - [ ] Added a relevant changelog entry to the `Pending` section in `CHANGELOG.md`
-- [ ] Re-reviewed `Files changed` in the Github PR explorer
+- [ ] Re-reviewed `Files changed` in the GitHub PR explorer